modelica-3rdparty/Modelica_DeviceDrivers/README.md

 There is support for joysticks, keyboards, UDP, TCP/IP, LCM, shared memory, AD/DA converters, serial port and other devices.

 ## Library description
-The `Modelica_DeviceDrivers` (MDD) library is an open source Modelica package under [Modelica License 2](https://modelica.org/licenses/ModelicaLicense2) that interfaces hardware drivers to Modelica models.
+The `Modelica_DeviceDrivers` (MDD) library is an open source Modelica package that interfaces hardware drivers to Modelica models.
 An overview of the library is provided in

 > Bernhard Thiele, Thomas Beutlich, Volker Waurich, Martin Sjölund, and Tobias Bellmann, Towards a Standard-Conform, Platform-Generic and Feature-Rich Modelica Device Drivers Library.
 In Jiří Kofránek and Francesco Casella, editors, _12th Int.
 Modelica Conference_, Prague, Czech Republic, May 2017.
 [Download](https://www.modelica.org/events/modelica2017/proceedings/html/submissions/ecp17132713_ThieleBeutlichWaurichSjolundBellmann.pdf)